Countries With The Least Crypto Tax

 If there was a single country where you could truly use only Bitcoin, it would be El Salvador.
 Because it is a legal tender, businesses must accept payments in Bitcoin for their goods and services.

 Being a legal tender, Bitcoin gains are exempt from capital gains tax.
-More importantly, the El Salvador government believes in, invests in, and utilizes Bitcoin, so any future laws regarding Bitcoin are bound to be to your benefit.
+More importantly, the government of El Salvador believes in Bitcoin, invests in it, and uses it.
+This means that any future laws about Bitcoin are sure to help you.

 Becoming a Resident

-Through the investment programme, by investing $100,000 you will be granted El Salvador residency.
+Through the investment program, by investing $100,000, you will be granted El Salvador residency.

 Many believe that this is a country with a high crime rate, which is in fact, not true.
 You’ll be able to enjoy the tropical crypto tax haven as long as you stay out of "bad" neighborhoods.